crimsonclyde/CrimsonCFG/README.md

 - Only the `apps` and `customisation` categories are loaded from your external repo.
 Built-in `basics` and `security` playbooks remain protected.
 - External playbooks are stored in `/opt/CrimsonCFG/external_src/` and are automatically cloned/pulled when you save the repository URL.
+- Templates in external repositories are automatically available to your playbooks via the `templates_directory` variable.

 ### Example